Ross-Davidson-HW/3d-Graphics-2022/Interactive/README.md

 ![image](https://user-images.githubusercontent.com/50166106/206089163-72e305dc-51ac-4f3b-bf8b-e2d7077a74d3.png)

-At first, this just appears to be mys word model viewed at a very low angle from the tip down, but in fact is the entire model, just scrunched down very small.
+At first, this just appears to be my sword model viewed at a very low angle from the tip down, but in fact is the entire model, just scrunched down very small.
 However, if we contrast this with the flat granite platform that sits beneath the tower in my render normally:

 ![image](https://user-images.githubusercontent.com/50166106/206089261-cfc1b402-1bc2-4124-9840-d50effab6370.png)